-The Series 2017 A Bonds will be issued under and pursuant to the Act and the Turnpike Revenue Bond Resolution adopted by the Authority on August 20, 1991, as amended, restated and supplemented (the "General Bond Resolution"), including as supplemented by the Series 2016 Turnpike Revenue Bond Resolution adopted by the Authority on September 27, 2016 (the "Series 2016 Resolution"), and a Certificate of Determination to be executed by the Executive Director of the Authority prior to the issuance of the Series 2017 A Bonds (the "Certificate of Determination" and, together with the General Bond Resolution and the Series 2016 Resolution, the "Resolution").
-The Series 2017 A Bonds and any other Outstanding Bonds (as hereinafter defined) under the Resolution are referred to herein as the "Bonds".
+The Series 2017 E and F Bonds will be issued under and pursuant to the Act and the Turnpike Revenue Bond Resolution adopted by the Authority on August 20, 1991, as amended, restated and supplemented (the "General Bond Resolution"), including as supplemented by the Series 2016 Turnpike Revenue Bond Resolution adopted by the Authority on September 27, 2016 (the "Series 2016 Resolution") and two Certificates of Determination to be executed by the Executive Director of the Authority prior to the issuance of the Series 2017 E and F Bonds (collectively, the "Certificates of Determination" and, together with the General Bond Resolution and the Series 2016 Resolution, the "Resolution").
+The Series 2017 E and F Bonds and any other Outstanding Bonds (as hereinafter defined) under the Resolution are referred to herein as the "Bonds".
 All capitalized terms used herein and not otherwise defined in this Official Statement will have the meanings ascribed to them in the Resolution.

-The Series 2017 A Bonds will be payable from and secured by a lien on and pledge of the Pledged Revenues of the Turnpike System on a parity with all Bonds Outstanding under the Resolution from time to time, and the Authority's reimbursement and payment obligations under certain Credit Facilities and Qualified Swaps.
+The Series 2017 E and F Bonds will be payable from and secured by a lien on and pledge of the Pledged Revenues of the Turnpike System on a parity with all Bonds Outstanding under the Resolution from time to time, and the Authority's reimbursement and payment obligations under certain Credit Facilities and Qualified Swaps.
 See "SECURITY FOR THE BONDS" herein.